Reuse To Go

 ThinkstockPhotos-953275840-web.jpg

-When you bring your own to-go cups and containers, you can reduce pollution and waste from single-use disposables.
+When you bring your own to-go cups and containers, you reduce pollution and waste from single-use disposables.
 Whether you simply pass on plastic utensils with your food order, bring your own reusable mug to the coffee shop, or use an entire zero-waste reuse to go kit for every take-out experience, each action you take adds up to make a big difference.

 Everyday ways to reduce waste: